Opinion Editor, The New York Times

 Before joining The Times, Kathleen worked for the Boston Globe where she last served as managing editor, with a focus on the digital report, in its newsroom.

-Ms.Kingsbury was awarded the 2015 Pulitzer Prize for distinguished editorial writing for a series on low wages and the mistreatment of workers in the restaurant industries.
-The same 8-part series, called “Service Not Included,” also received the Scripps-Howard Foundation’s 2014 Walker Stone Award for Editorial Writing and the Burl Osborne Award for Editorial Leadership from the American Society of News Editors.
-She also edited the Globe’s 2016 Pulitzer Prize-winning commentary on race and education, as well as The Times’s 2019 Pulitzer Prize-winning editorial on race and the media.
-She was a 2018 Pulitzer finalist.
+While at The Globe, Kathleen was awarded the 2015 Pulitzer Prize for distinguished editorial writing for a series on low wages and the mistreatment of workers in the restaurant industries.
+The same 8-part series, called “Service Not Included,” received the Scripps-Howard Foundation’s 2014 Walker Stone Award for Editorial Writing and the Burl Osborne Award for Editorial Leadership from the American Society of News Editors.
+She also edited the Globe’s 2016 Pulitzer Prize-winning commentary on race and education.

-Ms. Kingsbury has also worked as a New York-based staff writer and Hong Kong-based foreign correspondent for Time Magazine.
-In addition, she has contributed to CNN, Reuters, the Daily Beast, BusinessWeek, and Fortune.
-After growing up in Portland, Ore., Ms. Kingsbury studied as an undergraduate at Georgetown University’s Walsh School of Foreign Service.
-She also has a graduate degree from the Columbia Journalism School, where she was awarded the Pulitzer Traveling Fellowship.
+After growing up in Portland, Ore., Kathleen studied as an undergraduate at Georgetown University’s Walsh School of Foreign Service.
+She has a graduate degree from the Columbia Journalism School, where she was awarded the Pulitzer Traveling Fellowship.